Military of the Sasanian Empire: War elephants

 Both types of cavalry units were supported by war elephants and foot archers who showered the enemy with storms of arrows.
 The elephant corps held the first position.
 It was recruited from India, but was at no time very numerous.
 Great store was set by it; and in some of the earlier battles against the Arabs the victory was regarded as gained mainly by this arm of the service.
 It acted with best effect in an open and level district; but the value put upon it was such that, however rough, mountainous, and woody the country into which the Persian arms penetrated, the elephant always accompanied the march of the Persian troops, and care was taken to make roads by which it could travel.
 The elephant corps was under a special chief, known as the Zend−hapet, or "Commander of the Indians", either because the beasts came from that country, or because they were managed by natives of Hindustan.
 These giant beasts acted as walking towers on battlefields and caused panic and disorder in enemy ranks, creating openings in the lines that cavalry could take advantage of.
+Elephants played important roles in Sasanian victories at the battles of Arzamon and the Bridge.